 Literacy is at the heart of our curriculum.
-We have identified that a successful reading culture in school, along with a VIPERS approach, has impacted positively on reading standards.
+We have identified that our successful reading culture in school, along with a structured and sequenced approach to teaching reading strategies, has impacted positively on reading standards.
 Therefore, reading fluency is our next challenge.
-Following the EEF Guide to Implementation, a plan to prioritise writing has been created.
+Following the EEF Guide to Implementation, a plan to prioritise writing has been explored, planned, created and delivered.
 Through a thorough exploration of children's work, analysing key stage data and based on staff discussion, we have identified modelling in writing to be a key priority to improve consistency across key stages and ultimately to help all children achieve age related expectations.